 Ease of Use & Feel of Website/App

-Coinbase is not a typical cryptocurrency exchange (check out Coinbase Pro if you want to use their exchange) but rather, it’s an aesthetically-pleasing site designed to easily facilitate the purchasing and selling of popular cryptocurrencies.
-If that is their primary goal, and ease of use is what we are judging them on, they pretty much get a perfect score.
-Buying cryptocurrency on Coinbase couldn’t be easier, in fact, we are pretty sure it could pass the Grandma Test.
+Coinbase is not a typical cryptocurrency exchange (check out Coinbase Pro if you want to use their exchange).
+Rather, it’s an aesthetically pleasing site designed to facilitate purchasing and selling popular cryptocurrencies easily.
+If that is their primary goal, and we are judging them on ease of use, they pretty much get a perfect score.
+Buying cryptocurrency on Coinbase couldn’t be easier.
+In fact, we are pretty sure it could pass the Grandma Test.

-Gemini is just a tad more corporate, ‘wordy’, and comfortable using financial jargon.
-Survive this and it’s actually a really simple site and seamless app.
+Gemini is just a tad more corporate, ‘wordy,’ and comfortable using financial jargon.
+Survive this, and it’s actually a straightforward site and seamless app.
 You will quickly see why it’s growing in popularity, especially for beginners.
-Cut through the red tape of the sign-up process and you’ll enjoy access to a cryptocurrency exchange where deposits, purchases, and withdrawals are all simplified.
+Cut through the red tape of the sign-up process, and you’ll enjoy access to a cryptocurrency exchange where deposits, purchases, and withdrawals are all simplified.

 Winner: It’s a tie.
-Both Coinbase and Gemini are great in this department and had they both launched at the same time, it’s hard to say which one would have grown faster or been more popular with beginners.
-Arguably, Coinbase would just about edge it in their favor.
+Both Coinbase and Gemini are great in this department and had they both launched at the same time; it’s hard to say which one would have grown faster or been more popular with beginners.
+But, arguably, Coinbase would about edge it in their favor.

 This section will discuss the different options for funding accounts at Gemini and Coinbase.
 Every exchange allows crypto deposits from other wallets, so what we’re really discussing here is fiat deposits.
 What deposit options do they offer, and how easy are they to use?